MTPE: strategies for your business

 In fact, there are various types of post-editing:

 • mtpe strategies businessno post-editing: the automatically translated text is not proofread.
-If you have almost no budget and a very short timeframe for product delivery, this is the most advantageous solution;
+If you have almost no budget and a very short timeframe for product delivery, this is the most advantageous solution.

 • full post-editing: the text is thoroughly proofread by a human translator who checks, for example, for grammatical, syntactical, terminological and stylistic errors.
-This is the most expensive and slowest solution, but the final output has very high quality and is potentially indistinguishable from a human translation;
+This is the most expensive and slowest solution, but the final output has very high quality and is potentially indistinguishable from a human translation.

 • light post-editing: the text is revised so that the content is understandable, without paying special attention to style or final quality, using the machine output as much as possible.
 This is an intermediate solution that can have many advantages in terms of both cost and timing.